cormullion/juliamono/website/index.md

 @def hasmath = true
 @def hascode = true

-### JuliaMono - a simple font for Julia code
+### JuliaMono - a monospaced font for scientific and technical computing

-JuliaMono is a monospaced typeface designed for programming in [Julia](https://julialang.org).
-You can use it for other languages, too... :) JuliaMono, like Julia, is:
+JuliaMono is a monospaced typeface designed for programming in [Julia](https://julialang.org) and in other text editing environments that require a wide range of specialist and technical Unicode characters.

+JuliaMono is:

 - free
 - open-source[^opensource]
 - suitable for scientific and technical programming as well as for general purpose hacking
-- available for MacOS, Unix, and (possibly) Windows [^windows]
+- available for MacOS, Unix, and Windows [^windows]
 - easy to use, simple, friendly, and approachable
 - distributed with a liberal licence [^licence]